martin-olivier/ZiAPI/docs/general/GETTING_STARTED.md

 #### Step 2.
 Pre-process

 Okay, so our request has been received and parsed by the network layer.
-Once it request lands in the pre-processing layer, a pipeline of request pre-processing modules will be invoked.
+Once it lands in the pre-processing layer, a pipeline of request pre-processing modules will be invoked.
 This is where you can route the request, log it, rewrite its URL, add / remove some headers, etc.

 Check the module associated with this step [here](../guides/IMPLEMENT_PREPROCESSOR.md)